lumina-gov/laws/proposed/human_services.md

 #### Paragraph 2: Motto of the MWSRF
 The motto of the MWSRF is "Industry and labor build a free, solidary, and democratic world".

+#### Paragraph 3: Surplus
+Any years that have a surplus, that is, the amout deducted from the MWSRF is less than the expected amount, the remainder shall be reinvested.

 ### Section 2: System

 #### Paragraph 1: System Overview